-Beginners make the mistake of thinking that a good blog design is a combination of fancy colors, cool typography and interesting widgets.
+Beginners make the mistake of thinking that a beautiful blog design is a combination of fancy colors, cool typography, and interesting widgets.
 But more often than not, these things only distract readers, clutter the design and reduce the readability of your blog.

 Apart from being visually appealing, a good blog design should do the following three things correctly: